 If a plaintiff fails to prove any of the above elements, his or her claim for breach of fiduciary duty will not succeed.

 If a fiduciary breach his or her obligations, an individual may file a complaint in court which sets forth the facts of the case and alleges a breach of fiduciary duty.
 In which court the action must be filed depends on the facts of the case, including where the alleged breach took place and the number of expected damages should the lawsuit succeed.

 Once the lawsuit is started, the parties will exchange information relevant to the lawsuit through a process called discovery.
-Before trial, the parties may participate in settlement negotiations or may attempt mediation rather than take the case to trial.
+Before trial, the parties may participate in settlement negotiations or may attempt to arbitrate or mediate their dispute rather than take the case to trial.
 If no agreement can be reached, the parties will go to trial to argue their cases.

 Should a plaintiff succeed in proving a breach of fiduciary duty claim, various remedies exist to attempt to make the plaintiff "whole."
 Generally speaking, remedies for breach of fiduciary duty are equitable in nature, meaning they are intended to put the plaintiff in the position they would have been had the breach not occurred.